-The assessment will consist of a written report comparing the mode of organisation and financing used in Denmark to a county of the student's own choice (e.g. Sweden, England, Germany, or USA).
-The analysis will focus on the dimensions covered in the curriculum and will consist of a classification/description of the country of choice in comparison to Denmark using the concepts presented in the course, followed by an analytical assessment of each dimension.
-Students are strongly encouraged to participate in the workshops which will provide students with opportunities to develop the analytical skills needed for the assignment by giving and receiving feedback on presentations of their ongoing work throughout the module.
+The assessment will consist of a written report where students analyse organisational challenges using theoretical models and tools covered in the curriculum.
+Students are strongly encouraged to engage in the workshops which will provide students with opportunities to develop the analytical skills needed for the assignment by giving and receiving feedback on presentations of their ongoing work throughout the module.